Xu Jie: Senior Grand Secretary

 During the 1550s, Xu's influence gradually grew as he gained recognition among officials and the respect of the Emperor.
 He achieved this through his administrative skills and his willingness to write Taoist prayers and participate in Taoist ceremonies.
 By the early 1560s, he was able to work behind the scenes to bring about the downfall of Yan Song, the imprisonment and execution of his son Yan Shifan, the confiscation of the Yan family's property, the imprisonment of Hu Zongxian, and the expulsion of Yan Song from the civil service.
 After Yan's resignation, the Emperor became depressed and considered abdication multiple times (in 1562, 1565, and 1566), but Xu convinced him not to each time.
 Under Xu's influence, the Emperor regained interest in good governance.

 In 1561, Yan Song's wife died.
 Yan Shifan was unable to visit the palace while mourning his mother, making his 81-year-old father unable to fulfill his duties.
 In December of that year, a fire broke out in the Emperor's Yongshu Palace in West Park, forcing the Emperor to relocate to the smaller Yuxi Palace on the west bank of Taiye Lake.
 Yan Song suggested moving the Emperor to an uninhabited palace to the south of the Forbidden City (where Emperor Yingzong had once been held under house arrest), arguing that rebuilding Yongshu Palace would be costly.
 The Emperor angrily refused and Xu suggested using materials intended for other projects in the Forbidden City to rebuild the palace.
 Xu's son Xu Fan was appointed bureau secretary in the Ministry of Works and was put in charge of the reconstruction.
 By the end of April, the palace had been rebuilt.
-As a result, the Emperor's attitude towards Yan cooled and he began to handle government affairs with Xu Jie.
+The Emperor's attitude towards Yan cooled and he began to handle government affairs with Xu Jie.
 That same year, Xu chose to send his sons from Beijing to Huating.
 In their absence, Xu Fan's role as his father's informal secretary was taken over by Xu Jie's friend and disciple, Yang Yusun (1521–1567), a jinshi, a decisive man, a connoisseur of people, and a brilliant philosopher.
 After some time, Yang Yusun could not handle the constant requests to meet with Xu Jie and decided to leave for Huguang Province to serve as the grand coordinator.

 In 1562, Xu succeeded Yan Song as the senior grand secretary.
-As he assumed this position, he established three principles for governing the country, which differed from Yan's approach.
+As he assumed this position, he established three principles for governing the country, which differed from Yan's approach: